 Agency workers can be hired either on a fixed-term or, for certain activities, on a permanent basis (this is called "staff-leasing").
-The recent reform (Law No 92/2012) introduced the possibility of hiring agency workers as apprentices and also provided an exception to the "express motivation rule" (see above, Temporary workers), allowing labour agencies to enter into a fixed-term contract with the worker and with the respective user undertaking for a period of 12 months, without express motivation.
+For agency workers on a fixed-term period, the rules above apply, allowing labour agencies to enter into a fixed-term contract with the worker and with the respective user undertaking for a maximum period of 36 months, without justification.
 During the assignment period at the user undertaking, agency workers are entitled to basic working and occupational conditions, which globally must not be lower than those granted to the user's employees of the same level and with the same professional duties.
-A fine will be incurred for any violation of this obligation (Article 23, Legislative Decree No 276/2003, as amended by Legislative Decree No 24, 2 March 2012).
 Failure to comply with the provisions applicable to fixed-term or open-ended labour-hire arrangements may entitle agency workers to be considered permanent employees of the user company.

-Self-employed workers can claim that their employment relationship has been misclassified and that they should be considered subordinate employees.
+Self-employed workers can claim that their employment relationship was misclassified and that they should be considered subordinate employees.
 Reclassification relies on a series of indicators, including:

 The hierarchical power exercised by the employer.

 Furthermore, subordination is considered legally proved if two of the following circumstances occur: